-You simply can’t write a post on reasons to visit San Diego without mentioning the endless coastlines of sandy beaches!
-You really can’t go wrong with which one you choose, but Mission Beach, Pacific Beach, and La Jolla are great for tourists, but you can never overlook the legendary beaches on Coronado Island.
+You simply can’t write a post on “reasons to visit San Diego” without mentioning the endless coastlines of sandy beaches!
+You really can’t go wrong with whichever one you choose, but Mission Beach, Pacific Beach, and La Jolla are great for tourists.
+However you just can’t overlook the legendary beaches on Coronado Island, either.
+It’s tough.

-To spend the day marveling at art, history, and architecture…head on over to the Balboa Park museums.
-Here you’ll find museum heaven.
-With more than 17 museums, performing art festivals and events, parks, gardens, beautiful Spanish architecture you will surely easily be able to fill a few days exploring this area.
+If you want to spend the day marveling at art, history, and architecture, head on over to the Balboa Park museums.
+Here you’ll be in museum heaven. 😍 Balboa Park has more than 17 museums, combined with performing art festivals, and gorgeous parks and gardens.
+Top that off with beautiful Spanish architecture, and you’re never going to want to leave.

 For a person who always keeps an eye out for new coffee shops to explore, San Diego has a pretty amazing selection!

 Located in beautiful Balboa Park, the San Diego Zoo is famous and is recognized as being one of the best zoos in the world.
 Here you can expect to see over 3,700 animals and 650 animal species.
 With roughly 100 acres to house all of the animals and flora and fauna, visiting the zoo is an all day affair.
-Not to mention the shows, 4-D theatres and play areas, it might be a bit overwhelming to try to see everything in one day.
-Most notably the San Diego zoo has been able to successfully breed the Giant Panda, and you can receive daily updates via the panda cam from the convenience of your own home.
+Not to mention the shows and 4-D theaters, it might become a little overwhelming to try to see everything in one day.
+Most notably the San Diego zoo has been able to successfully breed the Giant Panda.
+You can receive daily updates via the panda cam from the convenience of your own home.

 North of the San Diego Zoo in Escondido is the San Diego Zoo Safari Park.
-This not-for-profit organization is a species conservation and breeding facility for the San Diego Zoo and offers free-range enclosures housing animals from Africa, Asia, Europe, North and South America, and Australia.
+The Safari Park is a not-for-profit organization that acts as a species conservation and breeding facility for the San Diego Zoo.
+It offers free-range enclosures, housing animals from Africa, Asia, Europe, North and South America, and Australia.
 Here you can go on safari and get up close to rhinos, giraffes, elephants, buffalo and more!